pic

 end

-Due to the lazy nature of function definitions, these code snippets simply describe a set of operations without computing anything.
-It's only when we add lines like job_A(2)
+Due to the lazy nature of function definitions, these code snippets simply describe a set of operations without performing any computation.
+It's only when we add lines like job_A(2) and job_B(1) that the operations are sent for computation.

-as tasks.
-As shown below, tasks aren't mere abstractions to organize our discussion, but actually part of Julia's codebase.
+To lay bare the internal steps Julia follows to compute them, let's use a lower-level approach by defining job_A(2) and job_B(1) as tasks.
+As shown below, tasks aren't mere abstractions to organize our discussion, but are actual constructs in Julia's codebase.

 A = @task job_A(2) # A's task takes 2 seconds